Skip to content

 The storm hit as they drove back to the house.

 Wind howled through the streets, rattling loose shutters, kicking up dust in frantic, swirling bursts.
-The temperature had dropped sharply, the sky overhead churning black, thick clouds rolling in.
+The temperature had dropped sharply, the sky overhead churning black as thick clouds rolled in.

 Christian sat in the passenger seat of August’s truck, staring out the window.
 He hadn’t spoken since they’d left the church.